 For a planet that was supposed to be brand-new to Star Wars fans around the world, Batuu sure has been seeing a lot of action as of late.

-First, the planet that serves as the setting of Disneyland and Walt Disney World Resorts’ Star Wars: Galaxy’s Edge got name-dropped in last summer’s Solo: A Star Wars Story.
-Then it made a fleeting-but-still-major appearance in the novel Thrawn: Alliances, where readers got the rundown on the shady world’s culture, geography, and illicit activities (which you can read all about in our in-depth write-up).
+First, the world that serves as the setting of Disneyland and Walt Disney World Resorts’ Star Wars: Galaxy’s Edge got name-dropped in last summer’s Solo: A Star Wars Story.
+Then it made a fleeting-but-still-major appearance in the novel Thrawn: Alliances, where readers got the rundown on the shady planet’s culture, geography, and illicit activities (which you can read all about in our in-depth write-up).
 And, finally, Batuu got even more quick references in both Lando’s Luck, a Lando Calrissian-centric young-adult book, and a recent episode of Resistance, the fourth TV series to be set in that galaxy far, far away.

 But all of this was just prelude to today’s big development: the specific set-up to one of the theme-park land’s two new rides.
-Pirate’s Price, an additional young-adult novel – and, in fact, the direct follow-up to last October’s Lando’s Luck – hit store shelves today, and part of its appeal lies in the spelling out of how the Millennium Falcon comes to be stationed on Batuu and how Hondo Ohnaka, that grizzled pirate who has become ingrained in so much of Star Wars’s multimedia mythology, comes to be its current (albeit temporary) owner.
+Pirate’s Price, an additional young-adult novel – and, in fact, the direct follow-up to last October’s Lando’s Luck – hit store shelves on January 8, and part of its appeal lies in the spelling out of how the Millennium Falcon comes to be stationed on Batuu and how Hondo Ohnaka, that grizzled pirate who has become ingrained in so much of Star Wars’s multimedia mythology, comes to be its current (albeit temporary) owner.
 And if helping to tee off Millennium Falcon: Smuggler’s Run, the flagship attraction of Galaxy’s Edge, still isn’t quite enough, Pirate’s Price also picks up right where last summer’s Thrawn: Alliances left off in terms of exploring Batuu, giving us even more set dressing of the world, generally, and where the upcoming theme-park land fits in the overarching timeline, specifically.

 What new things did we learn about Batuu?